Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Introduction

+The purpose of the present work is therefore to parallelize the optimization problem described above (of which the panel method is the computationally most demanding part) on both traditional CPU based systems as well as on the GPU and to compare their performance.
+In addition, we consider a parallel implementation on the Intel Xeon Phi.
+The Xeon Phi is an accelerator (which is added as an expansion card similar to a GPU) based on the x86 architecture.
+As such this platform promises to accelerate the computation while still enabling the use of the same development tools (and ideally the same code) as on the CPU.
+For example, to parallelize code for the Xeon Phi OpenMP is usually employed.
+We compare the performance of the Xeon Phi to the implementation on the CPU and the GPU.
+Furthermore, we will consider the parallelization to multiple GPUs which poses additional challenges.

-The panel method used in this paper is introduced in section \ref{sec:panel}.
-We will discuss the hardware used and the corresponding performance characteristics in section \ref{sec:hardware}.
+The numerical algorithm used in this paper is described in more detail in section \ref{sec:panel}.
+In section \ref{sec:hardware} we then discuss the performance characteristics of the algorithm, the hardware used, and the general idea of the implementation.
 The timing results and details of the specific implementation under consideration are then presented in sections \ref{sec:single-gpu} (single GPU), \ref{sec:xeon-phi} (Xeon Phi), and \ref{sec:multiple-gpu} (two GPU setup).
 Finally, we conclude in section \ref{sec:conclusion}.